digitalnsw/endoflife/arrange-the-funeral/paying-for-a-funeral/index.md

 * Cemetary plot
 * Other expenses, such as a celebrant or clergy, flowers, newspaper notices and the wake.

+If you don't feel up to doing this yourself, ask a friend or family member to make the calls for you.

 ^ <!-- https://www.moneysmart.gov.au/life-events-and-you/life-events/losing-your-partner -->

-# Ways to pay for a funeral
+## Ways to pay for a funeral

-## Getting funds released from financial institutions
-## Funeral plans
 As an executor or next of kin it is important that you check if the deceased had a funeral insurance plan.

 Some people pay for their own funeral before they die.
 This is called a 'funeral plan'.
 There are different types of funeral plans, such as: